 Check out our review of the best EDC knife to help you in your project.

-You can make it in a few hours if you follow the steps below carefully.
+You can make it in a few hours if you follow the steps below – it’s not a quick project, but it gives you the satisfaction of doing quality work yourself.

 Now use your nail and place the leather in the middle of your sling.
 Create two holes making sure they pass through both the leather and the nylon surface.
 These are the holes where the screws come later on.